 Answers:

-Now try this GRE-level practice problem that utilizes the concept of graphing inequalities.
+Now try this GRE-level practice problem that uses the idea of graphing inequalities.

 In which quadrants does the intersection of both inequalities exist?
 (Select all that apply.)